Mona-Bhagat/Analysis-of-Global-Wealth-Inequality-Azure-Data-Pipeline-Project/README.md

 # Additional Considerations & Enhancements
 - ✅ **Data Governance & Security**: Used Azure Key Vault for secure credential management.
 - ✅ **Scalability & Performance**: Optimized Databricks cluster configuration to enhance processing speed.
-- ✅ **Logging & Monitoring**: Integrated Azure Monitor for tracking data pipeline execution.
-- ✅ **CI/CD Pipeline (Future Scope)**: Automate deployment using Azure DevOps.

 ---

 # Analysis and Final Thoughts -

 This project was primarily aimed at showcasing Data Engineering skills but the choice of dataset allows me to discuss some socio-economic issues or at the least help start a conversation.
 These are mostly from the 'Wealth Inequality Report 2022'.
-This is an excellent publication (with candid write-up) that should be run by every responsible citizen.
+This is an excellent publication (with a candid write-up) that should be run by every responsible citizen.
 Yes, it is 236 pages long but worth every minute of reading :)

 - One of the common issues we face as a society is income/wealth inequality which is at levels seen back in the 1900s-1910s based on the Gini index of Global wealth inequality 1910 - 0.72, 2000 - 0.72, 2020 - 0.67 (World Inequality report, 2022).
 The economic power is increasingly being concentrated in the hands of very small minority of the super-rich.
 Wealth held by the Top 10% of wealth holders: Russia 74.1, US - 70.7%, France 67.8%,  India - 64%, UK - 57.1%.